Coveros-GitHub-Sandbox/selenified/README.md

 -Dproxy=localhost:5013
 ```
 #### Headless
-Currently, only Chrome supports running in headless mode.
+Currently, only Chrome and Firefox supports running in headless mode.
 To achieve this, simply pass in the parameter `headless`
 ```
 -Dheadless
 ```